 • a freely turning magnet tends to line up with an external magnetic field

-This also explains why "magnets attract metal" is too vague.
-Magnets strongly attract some materials, such as iron, nickel, and cobalt, and many steel objects because steel usually contains iron.
+A magnetic field, in plain language, is the part of the environment that tells you how magnets, moving charges, and current-carrying wires can interact.
+Treat it as a map of direction and strength around the source: where the field is stronger, magnetic effects are more noticeable; where it changes direction, an object such as a compass needle rotates to follow it.
+This also shows why "magnets attract metal" is too vague.
+Magnets strongly attract some materials such as iron, nickel, and cobalt, and many steel objects because steel usually contains iron.
 Materials such as aluminum, copper, silver, and gold do not behave the same way in ordinary classroom situations.

 Worked Example: Making A Simple Electromagnet